Cadaqués

 1. I was there in 1982 to go diving

 .
-A dream.
+A dream come true.
 There was an instructor, Michel, who introduced us to "sea slugs."

-Without leaving his regulator, he gave us a master class.
+Without ever taking his regulator off, he gave us a masterclass.

 Thank you, Michel.